Features

 Click here to play the Slovak puzzle pictured alongside or here to play a “Palavras Cruzadas” puzzle in Portuguese.
 These puzzles have both been reformatted from the original arrowword.

-This is a crossword puzzle on India that ran in the BBC’s Listener magazine in April, 1930.
+Seen alongside is crossword puzzle on India that ran in the BBC’s Listener magazine in April, 1930.
 Its grid is shaped like a map of India and the clues and answers are a wonderful reflection of the subcontinent’s history (including the archaic British spellings).

 The online version illustrates PuzzleMe’s support for odd-shaped grids (using void cells), cell background colors, and barred grids.
 Click here to play it online.
 You can also see the original puzzle in the Listener’s archives.
 (Puzzle content (c) Listener magazine.)